-Fatigue is a multicomponent symptom that is common among all patients with cancer, so it may not be unexpected in patients receiving immunotherapy treatment.
-However, with immunotherapies, fatigue may be a presenting symptom of an endocrine disorder secondary to immunotherapy, such as thyroid or pituitary disorder, not just general cancer-related fatigue.
+Fatigue is one of the most common problems in patients with cancer.
+Among people with cancer, 80% to 100% report experiencing fatigue.
+Fatigue may be an isolated problem or occur as one element in a cluster of symptoms.
+In regard to patients receiving immunotherapies, fatigue may be a presenting symptom of an endocrine disorder secondary to immunotherapy, such as thyroid or pituitary disorder, not just general cancer-related fatigue.
 Clinicians need to suspect underlying endocrine immune-related adverse events (irAEs) with vague symptoms such as fatigue and take appropriate actions for diagnostic testing and involvement of endocrinologists as needed.
 Immune-related endocrine disorders can occur relatively late in treatment and take months to resolve or potentially be irreversible.
 However, some can be easily corrected with prompt interventions (Linardou & Gogas, 2016).

 ONS staff researchers and clinical specialists have exhaustively assessed evidenced-based research from comprehensive sources to provide you our best recommendations on Symptom Interventions for your patients.